jorgego11/ibp-installation/rancher/README.md

     $ sudo docker run -d --restart=unless-stopped -p 8080:80 -p 8443:443 rancher/rancher:stable
     ```

-5) Once rancher was installed, created Kubernetes cluster using Rancher's UI.
+5) Once rancher was installed, I created a **custom** Kubernetes cluster using Rancher's UI.
 See [here](https://rancher.com/docs/rancher/v2.x/en/quick-start-guide/deployment/quickstart-manual-setup/#3-log-in) for instructions.

+6) Downloaded from the Rancher UI the Kubernetes config file and [for the cluster] and saved it (`~/.kube/config`).

-6) Once Kubernetes cluster was up and running, you can check that by default there are not any storage classes available:
+7) Once Kubernetes cluster was up and running, you can check that by default there are not any storage classes available:

     ```
     $ kubectl get storageclasses
+    No resources found in default namespace.
     ```

     Therefore, added the [Local Path Provisioner](https://github.com/rancher/local-path-provisioner) as a storage class to the cluster: